 Bath Aids for Getting in and Out of the Bath

-Washing and bathing is an essential part of everyday life.
-As we get older, many of us move away from standing in the shower, preferring the comfort of sinking into a warm bath.
+Whatever your age, washing and bathing is part of everyday life.
+But as we get older, many of us prefer the comfort of sinking into a warm bath over standing up in the shower.

-By installing bathing aids, you can feel more confident that you’ll be able to get in and out of the bathtub safely.
+By installing mobility aids for getting in and out of the bath, you can feel more confident that you’ll be able to get in and out of the bathtub safely.
 It’s a great way to maintain your independence and self-confidence.

 Are you affected by mobility issues when bathing?